 Remaining in the Seattle Senior Housing Program at year end were 135 units in the local housing portfolio without public housing subsidy.
-An additional 3 senior housing units are located in one building that is operated by a partner nonprofit that offers unique services to their residents.
+An additional three units in this portfolio are located in one building that is operated by a partner nonprofit that offers unique services to their residents.